 Note that for a live (auto-updating) dashboard, one would probably want a relative time interval such as the last N minutes or such.
 This is set for the entire dashboard.
 That allows users to zoom in on a specific time period if they wish.
 Of course, if left on a time interval in the past, the dashboard will no longer be updating and showing you current state!

+The following screen shows how to set up a relative time interval.